RawinSader/NetvrkERC20/README.md

 - ``truffle console --network ganache``

 ## Before using the webapp
+- Download the metamask extension
-- connect metamask to ganache
+- Connect metamask to ganache

 ## Notes
 - In my code, I use a lot of require statements which is expensive in terms of gas, they can easily be merged into one statement.